privacyidea/privacyidea/doc/webui/container_view.rst

 States
 ------

 A container can be in multiple states.
-However, there are also states that excludes each other, e.g. active and disabled.
+However, there are also states that exclude each other, e.g. active and disabled.
 Exclusive states are displayed next to each other.